The 22 Most Popular Test Management Tools Worth Considering

 Via Qmetry

 QMetry is an AI-enabled test management tool designed for agile teams.
-QMetry empowers teams to manage test automation projects effectively, improve reusability, and optimize productivity throughout the testing lifecycle.
+It helps teams manage test automation projects, improve reusability, and optimize productivity throughout the testing lifecycle.

 Key features

-• Generative AI capabilities: Provides teams with features like intelligent search, automated test case generation, and flaky test case detection
+• Generative AI capabilities: Provides features such as intelligent search, automated test case generation, and flaky test case detection

-• AI-enabled test management: QMetry offers QMetry Automation Studio, an integrated tool for simplifying web and mobile automation across various frameworks
+• AI-enabled test management: Offers QMetry Automation Studio for simplifying web and mobile automation

-• Test authoring: Supports agile test authoring with features like BDD, exploratory testing, and data parameterization for productivity
+• Test authoring: Supports agile test authoring with BDD, exploratory testing, and data parameterization

-• Integrations: Allows teams to integrate with tools including Azure DevOps and popular CI/CD platforms, automation frameworks, version control systems, and various device clouds
+• Integrations: Connects with tools including Azure DevOps, CI/CD platforms, automation frameworks, version control systems, and device clouds

-• Codeless test automation: Streamlines test case creation for web, mobile, and web services, featuring AI/ML capabilities like self-healing and auto-correction
+• Codeless test automation: Streamlines test case creation for web, mobile, and web services

 Pricing